eliasMC89/guideller/README.md

 GET /auth/logout
 - redirect the user to the homepage after loging out

+###activities

+GET /activities
+- renders a list of activities to the user

 GET /activities/new
-- renders the /activities/new page to create a new activity linked to the user
+- renders the new activity form to the user
-- redirect to / if user is not logged in
+- redirect to /activities if user is not logged in

-POST /activities/new
+POST /activities
-- redirect to / if user is not logged in
+- receives the new activity created
 - body:
   name
-  location
+  country
+  city
   price
+  rating
   description
+  reservation
   photo
-  reservation
+  owner
+- redirects to the user's list of activities

 GET /activities/myActivities
-- renders the /activities/:userid/list page to see the list of the activities the user has created
+- renders the list of activities created by the user
-- redirect to / if user is not logged in
+- redirect to /activities if user is not logged in
-- redirect to / if user is not the same as the one logged in
+- redirect to /activities if user is not the same as the one logged in

 GET /activities/:activityId/edit
 - renders the /activities/:userid/edit page to edit the users activity
 - redirect to / if user is not logged in
-- redirect to / if user is not the same as the one logged in
+- redirect to /activities if user is not the owner of the activity

 POST /activities/:activityId/edit
-- redirect to / if user is not logged in
+- receives the new activity edited
 - body:
   name
-  location
+  country
+  city
   price
+  rating
   description
+  reservation
   photo
-  reservation
+  owner
+- redirects to the user's list of activities

 POST /activities/:activityId/delete
 - deletes the user's activity
-- redirect to / if user is not logged in
+- redirect to /activities if user is not logged in
-- redirect to / if user is not the same as the one logged in
+- redirect to /activities if user is not the owner of the activity

 GET /activities/:activityId
 - renders user to activity detail